-A total of 120 spaces are proposed for the residential component of the mixed-use development.
-This includes 112 spaces assigned to residents and 8 temporary spaces available for guests.
-The resident parking supply includes one space for the one-bedroom units, and two spaces for the two-and three-bedroom units.
+A total of 66 spaces are proposed for the residential component of the mixed-use development.
+This includes 57 spaces assigned to residents and 9 spaces available for guests (at Main Street Promenade East).
+The resident parking supply includes one space for the one-bedroom units, and two spaces for the two-bedroom units.
 Parking for the first-floor retail use is eligible for the City's parking fee-in-lieu formula.
 While the residential parking supply reflects a reduction from the Municipal Code requirements, it is in keeping with the nature of the development and surrounding built environment and is expected to meet parking demand.
 A summary of the unique characteristics influencing parking demand for the proposed residential use is summarized below.

 - Mobility Options The development is in close proximity to a variety of amenities in downtown Naperville.
 In addition, the location provides access to an established pedestrian and bicycle network, Naperville Metra Station and Pace Suburban Bus, and alternative transportation options such as Uber/Lyft, Naperville Trolley, and Tuk Tuk Naperville.
 The location offers increased mobility options which is expected to influence vehicle ownership. - Demographics Based on U.S. Census data, renter-occupied households in downtown Naperville and the surrounding area generally have access to fewer vehicles than owner-occupied households.
 Therefore, parking demand for the proposed rental units is likely less than other residential uses.
 Furthermore, the proposed residential use would be designed and marketed to meet the needs of active adults.
-Based on the anticipated demographic profile, the units are expected to be generally occupied by single- or two-person households, and residents may own fewer vehicles than a traditional suburban residential development.

-Unit Mix - The proposed residential use includes a mix of one-bedroom, two-bedroom, and three-bedroom units.
-Approximately 44 percent of the units are one-bedroom, a portion of which may be occupied single-person households.
-Approximately 50 percent of the units provide two-bedrooms, a portion of which may also be occupied by single-person households.
+Based on the anticipated demographic profile, the units are expected to be generally occupied by single- or two-person households, and residents may own fewer vehicles than a traditional suburban residential development. - Unit Mix The proposed residential use includes a mix of one-bedroom and two-bedroom units.
+Approximately 92 percent of the units are one-bedroom, a portion of which may be occupied single-person households.
+Approximately 8 percent of the units provide twobedrooms, a portion of which may also be occupied by single-person households.
 Parking demand for single-person households is likely less than the Municipal Code-required ratio of two spaces per unit.